codycollier/acid-nlu/readme.md

 ### original data sources

 Acid-nlu aggregates pre-existing datasets from other sources.
-These original sources are adapted, modified, and potentially enhanced.
 See the link below for information about the original sources including links to repositories, associated papers, citation information, and licenses.

 * [original dataset sources](dataset-sources.md)